What is ‘flurona’ and how common is it? - NewsBreak

 WHO told Nexstar’s WJW that the frequency of influenza co-infection among COVID-19 positive patients is 0.4% in America.

-According to Johns Hopkins University, the U.S. has recorded 55,240,407 cases of COVID-19 .Ex-CDC chief: COVID-19 surge will make it ‘challenging’ for schools to stay open
+According to Johns Hopkins University, the U.S. has recorded 55,240,407 cases of COVID-19 .How to save on heating costs during winter

 WHO says co-infections are not unusual when there is an intense transmission of pathogens in communities, in this instance, COVID-19 and flu.